thiagodpaulla/gamematamosquito/README.md

 💻

-A game, created with java script html and css, application of a lot of java script and use of essential foundations of the language.
+A game, created with java script html and css, application of a lot of java script and use of essential foundations of the language, html and css

 🚀 The project was developed using the following technologies